Formal Security Analysis on dBFT Protocol of NEO: Vulnerability In Attacks

-Round $i+1$ \begin{itemize} \item[-] \textit{step1:} After the \textit{Viewchange}, the speaker is re-elected through the rotation.
+\textbf{Round $i+1$} \begin{itemize} \item[-] \textit{step1:} After the \textit{Viewchange}, the speaker is re-elected through the rotation.
 If the new speaker turns to another Byzantine node, the round follows the same steps as the previous round.
-If the new speaker turns to an honest node, the steps continue as follows. \item[-] \textit{step2:} The honest speaker sends a new proposal \texttt{<PrepareRequest>} on \textit{block3} to other delegates. \item[-] \textit{step3:} The delegates in the network receive the signatures on \textit{block3} and make the \texttt{<PrepareResponse>}.
-At that time, the Byzantine node $\mathcal{A}_2$ has already collected half number of signatures on \textit{block2} in last round.
-Based on that, s/he fakes one more response on \textit{block2} with his own signature (now the number is $(n+3)/2=(n+1)/2+1$). \item[-] \textit{step4:} Delegate receives responses from peers, but $(n+3)/2$ on \textit{block2} while $(n-f)$ on \textit{block3}.
-Here, we can see that $(n-f) = (n+3)/2$ when $n=2$ as an initial configuration. \item[-] \textit{step5:} The state still turns to \textit{tie} until times out.
-The \textit{Viewchange} is triggered and starts to process again. \end{itemize}
+If the new speaker turns to an honest node, the steps continue as follows. \item[-] \textit{step2:} The honest speaker broadcasts a new proposal \texttt{<PrepareRequest>} on \textit{block3} to other delegates. \item[-] \textit{step3:} The delegates in the network receive the signatures on \textit{block3} and accordingly make the \texttt{<PrepareResponse>}.
+At that time, the Byzantine node $\mathcal{A}_2$ has already retained a half number of signatures on \textit{block2} in the previous round.
+Based on that, s/he fakes one more response on \textit{block2} with his own signature (now the number is $\frac{n+3}{2}=\frac{n+1}{2}+1$). \item[-] \textit{step4:} The delegate receives the responses from peer delegates, but $\frac{n+3}{2}$ on \textit{block2} while $(n-f)$ on \textit{block3}.
+Here, we can see that $(n-f) = \frac{n+3}{2}$ when $n=2$ as an initial configuration. \item[-] \textit{step5:} The state still turns to \textit{tie} until times out.
+The \textit{Viewchange} is triggered and starts to proceed again. \end{itemize}

-Note that \textbf{Logic $f=2$} gives two step sets separately shown in Round $i$ and Round $i+1$.
-The algorithm following this paradigm falls into conflict.
+Note that \textbf{Logic $f=2$} gives two \textit{step sets} separately shown in Round $i$ and Round $i+1$.
+The algorithm following this paradigm falls into the conflict.